estin68/google_pca_notes/Solution for "Implement Load Balancing on Compute Engine" Lab Challenge.md

     ```bash
     gcloud compute forwarding-rules list

+    Sample ouput:
+    NAME: http-content-rule
+    REGION:
+    IP_ADDRESS: xx.x.xx.xxx
+    IP_PROTOCOL: TCP
+    TARGET: http-lb-proxy
     ```

 10. **Wait for the website to be created behind the HTTP load balancer**

-    Wait for approximately 10 minutes for the website to be created behind the HTTP load balancer.
+    Wait for approximately 5-7 minutes for the website to be created behind the HTTP load balancer.
+    You can alternatively open browser tab to the IP xx.x.xx.xxx that you get from `forwarding-rules`